Giving customers a voice - using chatbots and AI for customer insights

 Encouragement is key, and it’s good to be proactive about this as well; returning users are usually returning for a good reason, such as to buy more or to make a complaint/report an issue.
 Anything that can potentially impact future revenue must be seen as a good thing, right?
 This is why collecting insights is key to understanding both users’ buying behaviours and pre- and post-purchase concerns, as it will help to alleviate both hesitations and frustrations.

-Why not have a look at our nudge feature, which can nudge users in the direction of the chatbot, where they can carry out actions such as providing feedback, leave a review, explore a product category AND receive relevant offers?
-See the picture below for inspiration!
+Why not check out our Nudge, which can nudge users in the direction of the chatbot, where they can carry out actions such as providing feedback, leave a review, explore a product category AND receive relevant offers?

 Customer insights tools - using a chatbot for data analytics